esteem-boy/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task #6: This code when execute will create a new variable with a new value Task #7: This script will create a global variable with the name BEST and value School when executed Task #8: The result of this script should produce the arithematic sum of integer 128 and the value of a variable named KNOWLEDGE
+Task #9: Write a script that print the result of POWER divided by DIVIDE and followed by a new line